Updated 28/05/2026

 Energy Metabolism and Cognitive Endurance

 Beyond neurotransmitter production, amino acids contribute directly to brain energy metabolism.
-Research from Journal of Cerebral Blood Flow & Metabolism indicates that branched-chain amino acids (leucine, isoleucine, and valine) can serve as alternative fuel sources during periods of glucose depletion.
+Branched-chain amino acids including leucine, isoleucine, and valine can serve as alternative fuel sources during periods of glucose depletion.

-These amino acids cross the blood-brain barrier via the large amino acid transporter and can be metabolized by brain mitochondria to support sustained cognitive performance.
+These amino acids cross the blood-brain barrier and can be metabolized by brain mitochondria to support sustained cognitive performance.
 The process becomes particularly important during fasting states or prolonged mental exertion.

 Neuroprotection and Synaptic Plasticity

 Arginine’s conversion to nitric oxide represents a critical pathway for vascular health and synaptic plasticity.
-Research in Nature Neuroscience demonstrates how arginine-derived nitric oxide facilitates long-term potentiation, the cellular basis of learning and memory.
+Arginine-derived nitric oxide facilitates blood flow and synaptic communication, supporting the brain’s ability to adapt and form new connections.

-The amino acids serine and glycine modulate NMDA receptor function, fine-tuning synaptic transmission and memory consolidation processes.
-Glycine serves as both a neurotransmitter and a co-agonist at NMDA receptors, while D-serine (synthesized from L-serine) plays crucial roles in cognitive development and maintenance.
+The amino acids serine and glycine modulate neurotransmitter receptor function, fine-tuning synaptic transmission and memory consolidation processes.
+Glycine serves as both a neurotransmitter and plays crucial roles in cognitive development and maintenance.

 Clinical Implications and Therapeutic Applications